Rosalyn Tureck: Biography

 Tureck was among the founders of the Music Academy of the West summer conservatory in 1947.

-She died in New York City in 2003, aged 89.
+She died at her home in Riverdale, New York City in 2003, aged 89.
 Her scores and recordings were given to the Music Division and the Rodgers & Hammerstein Archives of Recorded Sound, both divisions of the New York Public Library for the Performing Arts.